enarjord/passivbot/docs/index.md

 ## Supported exchanges

 Currently the exchanges **Binance** and **Bybit** are implemented and supported for trading futures.
-The bot does not use ccxt, so other exchanges cannot be used.
+The bot does not use [ccxt[(https://github.com/ccxt/ccxt), so other exchanges cannot be used.

 Not all functionality is supported on bot exchanges, depending on the APIs that bot exchanges expose and development efforts.